labels:

 Obtain

-Run the following commands to verify that the Docker login to the
+Run these commands to verify that the Docker login to the

 -